-There's been no major changes to the consensus price target of HK$92.07, suggesting that the improved earnings per share outlook is not enough to have a long-term positive impact on the stock's valuation.
+There's been no major changes to the consensus price target of HK$91.47, suggesting that the improved earnings per share outlook is not enough to have a long-term positive impact on the stock's valuation.
 There's another way to think about price targets though, and that's to look at the range of price targets put forward by analysts, because a wide range of estimates could suggest a diverse view on possible outcomes for the business.
-The most optimistic Link Real Estate Investment Trust analyst has a price target of HK$104 per share, while the most pessimistic values it at HK$73.31.
-This shows there is still quite a bit of diversity in estimates, but analysts don't appear to be totally split on the stock as though it might be a success or failure situation.
+There are some variant perceptions on Link Real Estate Investment Trust, with the most bullish analyst valuing it at HK$104 and the most bearish at HK$73.31 per share.
+These price targets show that analysts do have some differing views on the business, but the estimates do not vary enough to suggest to us that some are betting on wild success or utter failure.

 The Bottom Line

 The biggest takeaway for us from these new estimates is that the consensus upgraded its earnings per share estimates, showing a clear improvement in sentiment around Link Real Estate Investment Trust's earnings potential next year.
-On the plus side, there were no major changes to revenue estimates; although analyst forecasts imply revenues will perform worse than the wider market.
+Fortunately, analysts also reconfirmed their revenue estimates, suggesting sales are tracking in line with expectations - although our data does suggest that Link Real Estate Investment Trust's revenues are expected to perform worse than the wider market.
 There was no real change to the consensus price target, suggesting that the intrinsic value of the business has not undergone any major changes with the latest estimates.

-Still, the long-term prospects of the business are much more relevant than next year's earnings.
-We have forecasts for Link Real Estate Investment Trust going out to 2022, and you can see them free on our platform here.
+Even so, the longer term trajectory of the business is much more important for the value creation of shareholders.
+At Simply Wall St, we have a full range of analyst estimates for Link Real Estate Investment Trust going out to 2022, and you can see them free on our platform here..

-You can also view our analysis of Link Real Estate Investment Trust's balance sheet, and whether we think Link Real Estate Investment Trust is carrying too much debt, for free on our platform here.
+You can also see whether Link Real Estate Investment Trust is carrying too much debt, and whether its balance sheet is healthy, for free on our platform here.